-Students must complete all nursing courses and can have no more than 6 credits still needed in general education before taking the Competencies for Contemporary Nursing Practice.
-Please see each requirement's description for its prerequisites.
+Students must complete all nursing courses and can have no more than 3 credits still needed in general education before taking the NUR 290 Nursing Capstone: Advanced Clinical Practice.

 The content of the nursing courses includes essential knowledge of medical, surgical, maternity, pediatric, and mental health nursing integrated with knowledge related to growth and development, nutrition and pharmacology, ethical and legal issues, and the arts and sciences.